Introduction

 Stress and Nervous System Metrics: HRV, Resting Heart Rate and Sleep Stress

 To understand recovery, we must understand the Autonomic Nervous System (ANS).
 Think of the ANS as a seesaw: on one side is the Sympathetic branch (fight-or-flight), and on the other is the Parasympathetic branch (rest-and-digest).
+When healthy these work in harmony, balancing each other out.
+When chronically stressed, these systems can tilt towards an excess of fight or flight systems firing.
+There are metrics we can use to see how you're doing.

-Heart Rate Variability (HRV):
+Heart Rate Variability (HRV)

 HRV measures the millisecond-level variation between heartbeats, matched to your unique baseline.
 A high HRV indicates that your nervous system is dynamic and responsive—you are in a state of higher readiness.
 A low HRV, especially when it drops below your rolling 30-day average, is a clear signal that the Sympathetic system is dominating.
 This is your body’s way of saying it hasn't finished the repair work from yesterday.

-Resting Heart Rate (RHR):
+Resting Heart Rate (RHR)

 A healthy RHR should dip in the first half of the night.
 If your heart rate stays elevated until 3:00 AM, your body is likely preoccupied with processing a heavy late meal, processing alcohol, or managing the stress of an intense late-day gym session.
+A resting heart rate that is creeping up should give you pause.

-Sleep Stress Load:
+Sleep Stress Load

 Some advanced platforms now provide a Stress or Readiness score.
 While these are useful summaries, they are most effective when viewed as a trend.
 A single 'Red' day isn't a cause for panic, but a 5-day downward trend is a clinical signal that an intervention is required—perhaps a de-load week in your training or a temporary reduction in your commitments when possible.